 What is Safe Haven Security? +

-Safe Haven Security is one of the largest authorised dealers for ADT.
+Safe Haven Security is one of the largest authorized dealers for ADT.
 They operate door-to-door teams across the country including Reno.
 Multiple consumer complaints have been filed about their sales practices and cancellation terms.

 Are Vivint cameras really 4K? +